 Often described as a gateway to the Arctic, the archipelago of Svalbard brings together multi-disciplinary research fields, industry, education, and international cooperation.
 However, many ECRs may have never organized a field campaign, or set foot in the region, and/or may not be aware of the various funding, reporting and logistical support schemes and requirements in Svalbard.
 Thus in order to foster collaboration, networking and knowledge sharing within the community a proposal was sent to the Norwegian Research Council, who generously provided support for the workshop as a side event to the Svalbard Science Conference (5-6th November).

-Figure: Some of the aims of the #APECSSvalbardWorkshop
+Some of the aims of the #APECSSvalbardWorkshop were:

 The day featured 10 keynote presentations from Svalbard experts across four themes, including: I: Logistics and Funding, II: Environment, III: Data Sharing and Outreach, IV: Svalbard Science and Research.
 Keynotes included

 - Jørn H. Hurum(Natural History Museum/Uni.
 Oslo)